jamesabennettV/JamesBennettData-Analytics-Portfolio/README.md

 ## JamesBennettData-Analytics-Portfolio
 Hi!
 My name is James Bennett and this is my portfolio to showcase my data analytics projects that I've been working on for the last several months.
 I was inspired by working on data and statistics from topics that interest me the most.

+My CV in [pdf]

 ## Table of Content

-#[About]
+- [About]

-#[Portfolio Projects]
+- [Portfolio Projects]

-##- SQL
+- SQL

-##- Excel
+- Excel
   -  [2019 Bitcoin Data Exploration]
   -  [Beauty Supply Chain Data Cleaning]
   -  [XLOOKUP Practice Multisheet]